patrickfuller/blender-graphs/ecoli-metabolism-example/README.md

-E. coli Metabolism Example using Layered Layout
+*E. coli* Metabolism Example using Layered Layout
 ===============================================

-In this example, we are using the layered layout code to visualize the metabolic network of Escherichia coli.
+In this example, we are using the layered layout code to visualize the metabolic network of *Escherichia coli*.
 Glucose is the top most node, and everything else is layered by graph distance from it:

 ![](http://i.imgur.com/csMl56p.png)